Yanir-R/User-management-system/README.md

 * [Add & remove user](#addRemoveUser)
 * [Adding new tasks and messages for a user](#addNewTodo)
 * [click on the user id, the messages and tasks of that user will opened](#userId)

-//when deleting a user, the messages and tasks of that user are also deleted with the same click.
-When you click on a user, //

-## Motivation
-A short description of the motivation behind the creation and maintenance of the project.
-This should explain **why** the project exists.

-## Code style
-If you're using any code style like xo, standard etc. That will help others while contributing to your project.
-Ex. -

-## Screenshots
-Include logo/demo screenshot etc.

 ## Technologies